 Would you like to have a wonderful holiday in a quiet place with breathtaking views and lots of tourist attractions?
 Why don’t you think of travelling to Jamaica to have a peaceful mind?
-“Love the life you live, live the life you love,” said Bob Marley, the legendary Reggae Jamaican singer-songwriter, about Jamaica.
+Bob Marley, the legendary Reggae Jamaican singer-songwriter, said about Jamaica, “Love the life you live, live the life you love.”
 So let’s explore Jamaica, the Land of Reggae!

 Also known as Jamrock, Jamdown, or Jamdung in Jamaican Patois, Jamaicans refer to their homeland as “The Rock.”
 This magnificent island is the third-largest island in the Caribbean Sea.
 It is best known for its stunning beaches, majestic waterfalls, luxurious all-inclusive resorts, Blue Mountain coffee, jerk dishes, and Reggae music.
-In this article, we will let you know the top things to do in Jamaica.
+In this article, we will discover the top things to do in Jamaica.

 Time in Jamaica